IBM/datascienceontology-frontend/assets/pages/intro.md

 As this example illustrates, subtyping in Monocl is *not* like inheritance in a typical object-oriented programming language.
 Inheritance is a design pattern that combines—arguably conflates—subtyping with a mechanism for implementation sharing (code reuse).
 Because Monocl concepts are not implemented at all, implementation sharing is irrelevant and the usual problems related to multiple inheritance do not arise.

 Instead, subtyping should be understood in terms of *implicit conversion*, also known as *coercion*.
-The idea is that if a type $X_0$ is a subtype of $X$, then there is a canonical way of converting elements of type $X_0$ into elements of type $X$.
+The idea is that if a type $X$ is a subtype of $X'$, then there is a canonical way to convert elements of type $X$ into elements of type $X'$.
 Elaborating the example above, a matrix simply *is* an array (of rank 2), hence can be trivially converted into an array.
 Meanwhile, a matrix can be converted into a data table (of homogeneous data type) by assigning numerical names to the columns, as accomplished by the function `as.data.frame` in R. Notice that the set of matrices is *not* a subset of the set of data tables, hence the slogan in programming language theory that [types are not sets](https://doi.org/10.1145/512927.512938).

-Besides playing the role of the ubiquitous “is-a” relation in knowledge representation systems, subtyping enables a form of [ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism): a function taking input of type $X$ can, via implicit conversion, automatically take input of any subtype $X_0$ of $X$.
+Besides playing the role of the ubiquitous “is-a” relation in knowledge representation systems, subtyping enables a form of [ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism): a function taking input of type $X'$ can, via implicit conversion, automatically take input of any subtype $X$ of $X'$.
 What this means should become more clear when we discuss functions below.

 ### Functions